 In 1986, Seahorse Marine Incorporated of Lockport, Louisiana merged into the Zapata Gulf Marine Company adding an additional ninety vessels to the fleet.

 In 1992, Zapata Gulf Marine Incorporated merged with Tidewater Marine Incorporated of New Orleans, Louisiana.
 Where the tug retained her name.

-In 2004, the tug was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
+In 2004, the tug was acquired by Captain Arthur Fournier of the Fournier Towing and Ship Service Incorporated of Belfast, Maine.
 Where she was renamed as the Canal Guardian.

-In 2005, she was acquired by Global International Marine of Houma, Louisiana.
-Where she was renamed as the Apollo.
+In 2005, she was acquired by Global International Marine Incorporated of Houma, Louisiana.
+Where the tug was renamed as the Apollo.

-Her towing equipment consists of a Skagit DTW 100, double drum towing winch.
+The towing equipment consists of a Skagit, DTW 100, double drum towing winch.

 (Captain Eric Takakjian, Kyle Stubbs, Captain Patrick Fournier, Captain Brian Fournier)